UrsZeidler/shr5rcp/README.md

 2. Motivation

- As I used to play shadowrun for a very long time, I started with an editor in Delphi for shadowrun 2.0, many year later I started a technologie study with emf for the 3.01 version, as my group has now moved to 5.0 and the chummer project don't work well on linux I have moved some of the model to 5.0.
+ As I used to play shadowrun for a very long time, I started with an editor in Delphi for shadowrun 2.0, many year later I started a technology study with emf for the 3.01 version, as my group has now moved to 5.0 and the chummer project don't work well on linux I have moved some of the model to 5.0.
 This is a kind of technology study, working with an model driven approach.